broadinstitute/TCRP/reproduce/tcrp_achilles_analysis.md

 # HNF1B

-The paper claims an HNF1B prediction performance of .6 for TCRP and .19 for random forest.
+The paper reports HNF1B prediction performance of .6 for TCRP and .19 for random forest

 ![](tcrp_achilles_analysis_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 # Performance relative to standard random forest

-Standard random forest uses the same features but uses standard cross validation.
+Standard random forest uses the same features but uses standard five-fold cross validation.
 K value is fixed at 5 for both TCRP and few shot random forest.

 ## Few shot vs standard RF